Having a baby is not a joke.

 You should equip yourself with knowledge and be open to take advice from other people, but you are the only one who does the action.
 Trust yourself.
 Your mommy instinct will know what is the best for your baby.

-Self-care tip 12: Take plenty of naps with your baby whenever you can
+Quick self care tips for moms 12: Take plenty of naps with your baby whenever you can

 An overwhelmed mom is not what your baby needs and wants.
 Rest when you have the chance.

-Self-care tip 13: Ask for help
+Quick self care tips for moms 13: Ask for help

 There is nothing bad if you don't know how to take care of your baby, or you don't feel well, or when your mood is down.